 Ensuring driver safety is obviously a top priority for any fleet owner or operator.
 Having solutions that safeguard delivery employees doesn’t just keep the driver safe—it also helps in reducing insurance costs.
 Ideally, your fleet management software should include or at least integrate with the following safety solutions:

-No Go Zones: A solution restricting the travel of fleets in unsafe areas—such as roads struck by landslides or areas exceptionally slippery due to snow—will help keep drivers safe.
+No Go Zones: A solution restricting the travel of fleets in unsafe areas—such as roads struck by landslides or areas that are slippery due to snow—will help keep drivers safe.

-Contactless delivery: The coronavirus not only changed the way consumers shop—it also changed how people receive their packages.
-These days, packages are best left at the customer's door if possible.
-As such, it's best for businesses to capture contactless proof of delivery like photos, id verification, and QR code scanning.
-Even signatures can now be taken online through an app rather than in person.
+Contactless delivery: Covid not only changed the way consumers shop—it also changed how people receive their packages.
+It's still useful for businesses to be able to capture contactless proof of delivery like photos, id verification, and QR code scanning.
+You can even take signatures online through an app rather than in person.

 Effective fleet management goes beyond managing vehicles and drivers.
 Operators must take other aspects of fleet operations into consideration: keeping drivers safe, finding the best routes, matching the best vehicles for each order, tracking drivers in real-time—these are just some capabilities that each fleet solution ought to offer.